Helpful Tips About Housing & Residence Life @ Etown

 When is move-in?

-- Honors students will move in on Thursday, August 19 between 8am and noon.
+- New students will move in Thursday, August 18!

 What should I bring with me?